-The issues this strategy addresses are each underpinned by a complex combination of risks and protective factors.
+DELIVERY, MONITORING PROGRESS AND MEASURING SUCCESS The issues this strategy addresses are each underpinned by a complex combination of risks and protective factors.
 Each will be impacted by a range of local activity and external influences e.g. changes in national policy.
-The role of the HWB in overseeing the strategy is to provide transparency about what is being done, whether progress is being made, and the impact this is having.
-This will be achieved by:
+The role of the HWB in overseeing the strategy is to provide transparency about what is being done, whether progress is being made, and the impact this is having, and to find new ways to galvanise local organisations and communities to action.